ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW1.md

 3. Calculate the percent energy lost after the second bounce using the heights determined above.

-4. Do you think this ball is a "good" bouncer?
-Why or why not?

-5. What is the coefficient of restitution of this ball?
+4. What is the coefficient of restitution of this ball when it bounces off the floor?
 :::